 On Friday, May 9, 1959, bulldozers and sheriff's deputies showed up to forcibly evict the last few families in Chavez Ravine.
 Residents of the area called it Black Friday.

-Sheriff's deputies kicked down the door of the Arechiga family home.
+Sheriff's deputies kicked down the door of the Arechiga family's home.
 Movers hauled out the family's furniture.
 The residents were forcibly escorted out.
 Aurora Vargas, 36, was carried, kicking and screaming, from her home at 1771 Malvina Ave. by four deputies.
 Minutes later, her home was bulldozed.

 Crews eventually knocked down the ridge separating the Sulfur and Cemetery ravines and filled them in, burying Palo Verde Elementary School in the process.